a-burlakov/vk-tastiest/README.md

    $ cd vk-tastiest
    ```

 3. Create .env-file at `/backend/app/` with `VKAPI_TOKEN` variable.
-You can use mine:
+You can use mine, I don't mind:

    ```sh
    $ echo "VKAPI_TOKEN=ed52a625ed52a625ed52a6252eee461ffbeed52ed52a62589c8f057c4ad4cf28e7d8a73" > backend/app/.env